rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 When the `new` keyword is used:

-1. An empty object is created
+1. An empty object is created,
-2. The keyword `this` inside of the constructor function refers to the empty object that was just created
+3. The keyword `this` inside of the constructor function refers to the empty object that was just created,
-1. A `return this` is added to the constructor function
+3. A `return this` is added to the constructor function (this is why you don't need to explicitly return any value),
-2. An internal link is created between the object and the `.prototype` property on the constructor function and we can actually access this link, it is called `__proto__` sometimes called "dunder" (double underscore) proto.
+4. An internal link is created between the object and the `.prototype` property on the constructor function.
+We can actually access this link, it is called `__proto__`, sometimes called "dunder" (double underscore) proto.

 ```javascript
 function Person(firstName, lastName){